proxy6/cil-internship-cohort-01/project-1.md

 ![MVC Model](https://www.w3schools.in/wp-content/uploads/2019/03/MVC-Architecture.png?ezimgfmt=rs:511x294/rscb6/ng:webp/ngcb6)

- The diagram above shows the flow of data using in an MVC model.
+ The diagram above shows the flow of data in an MVC model.

  The traditional software design pattern works in an "Input - Process - Output" pattern whereas MVC works as "View-Controller-Model" approach.
-The View deals with the view or frontend of the application.
-The controller handles all the requests done on the view and gives a response back to the View.
-The Model works together with the database to fetch data required by the Controller.
+ - The View deals with the view or frontend of the application.
+ - The controller handles all the requests done on the view and gives a response back to the View.
+ - The Model works together with the database to fetch data required by the Controller.